 What is home hydropower and how does it work?

-Hydropower is the use of running water to generate power.
+Hydropower uses the motion of running water to generate electricity.
 This can be anything from a large dam or reservoir, to a river or stream, as long as there is running water you can generate power.
 The water running through a hydropower system turns a turbine which is attached to a generator which then produces energy.
 The amount of energy being produced will depend on the strength of the water running through it and the efficiency of the system itself.

 Home hydropower is simply the use of hydropower for the home.
 Depending on where the hydropower is coming from it could be used to power a small business, or even a whole community.